iamkanishka/Angular-NGRX/README.md

 5. Implement the Counter Applicatioon using NGRX Store, Action and Reducers, Angular- NGRX
 6. Refactoring Store state Using Asyn Pipre for Selecting Observables state data - Angular NGRX
 7. Pass Custom Data using Props in Actions.
 Update State Datat in Reducer with Data - Angular NGRX
-8. Disadvantagesof not using crrate seletctors for selecting the store Data in the NGRX - Angular - NGRX
+8. Disadvantages of not using crrate seletctors for selecting the store Data in the NGRX - Angular - NGRX
 9.